 - Chancellor's Scholars — students with outstanding high school records who have worked to build strong high school communities by bridging gaps among economically, socially, and racially diverse groups and who have demonstrated significant interest in issues of diversity education, tolerance, and social justice.

 The approximately 250 recipients of these scholarships—one of our three signature scholarship programs—are guaranteed full-tuition awards plus summer stipends for study abroad, research or service projects.

-Please feel free to contact the Office of Student Financial Aid and Undergraduate Scholarships with questions at any time.
+Please feel free to contact the Office of Student Financial Aid and Scholarships with questions at any time.